 - Give everything a good stir to combine all of the ingredients well.

 - Put the lid on the crockpot and cook on low heat for 6-8 hours.
-Stiring occasionaly
+Stiring occasionaly.

 - Check and adjust as needed seasoning and then serve over your favorite pasta with freshly grated Parmesan cheese.